 Best Memoir & Autobiography: 'Educated' by Tara Westover

-Tara Westover's Educated is the story of her upbringing by survivalist parents who never visited doctors or school and of her eventual choice to leave her family to seek out a traditional education at Harvard and Cambridge universities.
-Read more.
+Joining notable predecessors like Jeannette Walls' The Glass Castle, Tara Westover's Educated is her heart-wrenching yet hopeful account of her upbringing by survivalist parents.
+After a childhood spent never visiting doctors or attending school, Westover makes the difficult choice to leave her family to seek out a traditional education at Harvard and Cambridge universities.

 Best History & Biography: 'The Good Neighbor' by Maxwell King

-Maxwell King's book is the first full-length biography of Fred Rogers (affectionately known as Mr. Rogers) and tells the story of the American icon through interviews, oral histories, and documents that trace Rogers’s personal, professional, and artistic life.
-Read more.
+The late Fred Rogers, more affectionately known as Mr. Rogers, saw a resurgence in popularity this year, thanks in large part to the release of the moving documentary, Won't You Be My Neighbor?
+In Maxwell King's book, the first full-length biography of Rogers, he tells the story of the American icon through interviews, oral histories, and documents that trace Rogers’s personal, professional, and artistic life.

 Best Science: 'The Rise and Fall of the Dinosaurs' by Stephen Brusatte

-The Rise and Fall of The Dinosaurs traces the evolution of dinosaurs from their inauspicious start as small shadow dwellers into the dominant array of species every wide-eyed child memorizes today.
-Read more.
+It's no secret that people love dinosaurs (just take a look at the continued popularity of the Jurassic Park film franchise for proof of that).
+But in The Rise and Fall of The Dinosaurs, Steve Brusatte goes beyond action movies to trace the evolution of dinosaurs from their inauspicious start as small shadow dwellers into the dominant array of species that every wide-eyed child memorizes today.

 Best Food & Cookbooks: 'Cravings: Hungry for More' by Chrissy Teigen

-Chrissy Teigen's second cookbook, Cravings: Hungry for More, takes readers further into Chrissy’s kitchen and life.
-Teigen's recipes are crafted to fit into her unique lifestyle — think onion dip to eat with her glam squad and banana bread that breaks the internet.
-Read more.
+No one can make food look quite as relatable as everyone's favorite Twitter celebrity, Chrissy Teigen.
+In Cravings: Hungry for More — the follow-up to her first cookbook, 2016's Cravings: Recipes for All the Food You Want to Eat —Teigen takes readers further into her kitchen and life.
+Here recipes are crafted to fit into her unique lifestyle — think onion dip to eat with her glam squad and banana bread that breaks the internet.
+Read more here.

 Best Graphic Novels & Comics: 'Herding Cats' by Sarah Andersen

-Sarah Andersen's Herding Cats is her third collection of comics and illustrated personal essays.
+Sarah Andersen has become synonymous with hilariously relatable graphic novels since the release of her first, Adulthood is a Myth, back in 2016.
+Winning the prize this year is Herding Cats, her third collection of comics and illustrated personal essays.
 This one is a survival guide for frantic modern life, and she draws and writes about the importance of avoiding morning people, Internet troll defense 101, and the not-so-life-changing futility of tidying up.
-Read more.

 Best Poetry: 'The Witch Doesn’t Burn in This One' by Amanda Lovelace

-Amanda Lovelace's latest poetry collection is inspired by witches — supernaturally powerful, inscrutably independent, and now indestructible — and contains moving poems about women taking control of their own stories.
-Read more.
+Proving that the popularity of so-called InstaPoets isn't waning anytime soon, Amanda Lovelace's latest collection, titled the witch doesn't burn in this one, took the top poetry prize this year.
+The collection is inspired by witches — supernaturally powerful, inscrutably independent, and now indestructible — and contains moving pieces about women who are taking control of their own stories.

 Best Young Adult Fiction: 'Leah on the Offbeat' by Becky Albertalli

-Becky Albertalli's follow-up to her debut Simon vs. the Homosapiens Agenda focuses on Simon's best friend Leah as she deals with college applications, fracturing friendships and her hidden bisexuality during their senior year of high school.
-Read more.
+In the highly-anticipated follow-up to Becky Albertalli's beloved debut Simon vs. the Homosapiens Agenda, she puts Simon's best friend Leah front and center.
+Leah on the Offbeat picks up where Simon ended, and follows Leah as she deals with college applications, fracturing friendships, and her hidden bisexuality during their senior year of high school.

 Best Young Adult Fantasy & Science Fiction: 'Kingdom of Ash' by Sarah J. Maas